Choens/git-for-research-scientists/README.md

 Why".

 To make it easier for people to access the materials I will keep a compiled version of all presentations and materials in this repo.
+I will tag revisions which denote when I make presentations with these materials.

+COMING SOON: Some Training Material for HOW!

+# For New Users

-To learn how to use Git, I recommend the documentation that comes with GitLab and GitHub:
+To learn how to use Git, I recommend the documentation that comes with GitLab and GitHub.
+Their material is well thought out and comes with cool pictures:

 - http://doc.gitlab.com/ce/
 - https://help.github.com/